Royal Caribbean Cruises (RCL) Q2 2017 Results - Earnings Call Transcript

 James Hardiman - Wedbush Securities, Inc.

 Hi.
 Good morning.
 A couple of questions for me, the first, as it regards to the psychology of your passengers as we think about the geopolitical component of your business, clearly, we haven't been hit with the multitude or the magnitude of events that we saw last year, but we did see some events in the UK over the course of the second quarter.
-So I guess my question is it seems like that didn't really impact you much, if at all.
+So I guess my question is, it seems like that didn't really impact you much, if at all.
 I guess, first, is that accurate?

 Second, do think that's more of a function of geography or do you think that we're at the point that people aren't as easily scared away when they see something like that?
 That would seem to be a much more bullish signal as we think about de-risking your business.
 Can you speak to that?